Skip to main content

 4

-Equipment Placement Planning — Position cranes, hoists, concrete pumps, and material handling equipment to maximize coverage while minimizing conflicts.
-Tower crane placement requires structural foundation design, swing radius analysis (ensuring the crane does not swing over adjacent property without agreement), and climbing schedule coordination with structural progress.
+Equipment Placement Planning: Position cranes, hoists, concrete pumps, and material handling equipment to maximize coverage while minimizing conflicts.
+Tower crane placement requires structural foundation design, swing radius analysis, and climbing schedule coordination with structural progress.
 Personnel and material hoists must be accessible from the delivery area and service all occupied floors.
-Equipment positions are the least flexible element of the logistics plan — design everything else around them.
+Equipment positions are the least flexible element of the logistics plan, so design everything else around them.

 5

-Traffic and Safety Integration — Integrate vehicle and pedestrian traffic patterns with the logistics layout.
+Traffic and Safety Integration: Integrate vehicle and pedestrian traffic patterns with the logistics layout.
 Separate truck routes from pedestrian paths.
 Define one-way circulation where possible to eliminate vehicle conflicts.
 Position flagging stations at blind corners and site entry/exit points.
-Maintain fire department access throughout construction — a permit requirement in every jurisdiction.
+Maintain fire department access throughout construction.
 Coordinate with the local DOT for any public road impacts, including lane closures, temporary signals, and detour routes.

 The site logistics plan is a living document.
 Conditions change as the project progresses: building structure fills the footprint that was previously open staging area, new access points open as streets are completed, temporary structures are erected and removed.
 The logistics plan must be updated at each phase transition and whenever significant site conditions change.
 Projects that create one logistics plan at the start and never update it experience logistics breakdown by mid-project.